oesteban/hcph-sops/docs/data-collection/pre-session.md

     - [ ] Check that the exhaust pipe (back of the GA) is free of obstruction.
 An obstructed exhaust can damage the device!

 ![gaz-analyser-back](../assets/images/gaz-analyser-back.jpg "Gas Analyzer back")
-- [ ] Check that the cap on Sample In is removed and that the MLA0110 inline filter is connected to it.
-The **pump switch MUST BE OFF when the cap is on**.
+- [ ] Check that the cap on `Sample In` is removed and that the MLA0110 inline filter is connected to it.
+The **pump switch MUST BE OFF when the cap is on and when switching on the GA**.
 Turn the GA on using the on/off switch located at the front of the GA.
 The GA **MUST be ON for 20-30 min** to warm-up before measuring.
 ![gaz-analyser](../assets/images/gaz-analyser.jpg "Gas Analyzer")
 - [ ] Check that the flow control wheel (front of the GA) is set to the maximum.
 - [ ] Connect the proximal end of the RB tube to the TSD160A BIOPAC unit, using the the plug marked negative (**-** symbol).